Individual-based and continuum models of phenotypically heterogeneous growing cell populations: Introduction

 \section{Introduction}

-Deterministic continuum models for the growth of cell populations have been increasingly used as theoretical tools to support empirical research regarding a broad spectrum of aspects of the development of solid tumours and living tissues.
-These models comprise partial differential equations (PDEs) that describe the evolution of cellular densities (or cell volume fractions) in response to pressure gradients that are generated by population growth, which can be mechanically-regulated, nutrient-limited or pressure-dependent~\cite{ambrosi2002mechanics,ambrosi2002closure,araujo2004history,bresch2010computational,bubba2020hele,byrne1995growth,byrne1996growth,byrne1997free,byrne2003two,byrne2003modelling,byrne2009individual,chaplain2006mathematical,chaplain2019derivation,chen2001influence,ciarletta2011radial,david2022asymptotic,Gallinato,Giverso_avascular,greenspan1976growth,lorenzi2017interfaces,lowengrub2009nonlinear,perthame2014some,preziosi2003cancer,ranft2010fluidization,roose2007mathematical,sherratt2001new,ward1999mathematical,ward1997mathematical}.
-These models are amenable not only to numerical simulations but also to analytical approaches, which enable a complete exploration of the model parameter space.
-This permits a precise identification of the validity domain of the results obtained and ensures higher robustness and precision of the conclusions drawn therefrom, which ultimately provides a more in-depth theoretical understanding of the underlying cellular dynamics.
+Deterministic continuum models for the growth of cell populations have been increasingly used as theoretical tools to support empirical research regarding a broad spectrum of aspects of the development of solid tumours and living tissues. {{These models comprise partial differential equations (PDEs) that describe the evolution of cellular densities (or cell volume fractions) in response to pressure gradients that are generated by population growth, which can be mechanically-regulated~\cite{chaplain2019derivation,ranft2010fluidization}, nutrient-limited~\cite{Giverso_avascular}, pressure-dependent~\cite{bubba2020hele,david2022asymptotic,lorenzi2017interfaces} or regulated by a combination of these mechanisms~\cite{bresch2010computational,ciarletta2011radial,Gallinato,perthame2014some,lowengrub2009nonlinear}.}} These models are amenable not only to numerical simulations but also to analytical approaches, which enable a complete exploration of the model parameter space.
+This permits a precise identification of the validity domain of the results obtained and ensures higher robustness and precision of the conclusions drawn therefrom, which ultimately provides a more in-depth theoretical understanding of the underlying cellular dynamics~\cite{kuznetsov2021improving,lorenzi2022cancer}.